Nezzquikk/NWMM-New-World-MiniMap/README.md

 9. Place the Map where you want it to be
 10. Have Fun!

-Note:
+#### Note:
-I have implemented an overlaying-mode so you don't loose anymore focus to the Map Window.
+I have implemented an overlaying-mode so you wont loose focus to the Map Window.<br>
-Press "Delete"-Key on your Keyboard to activate overlaying-mode Press "Insert"-Key on your Keyboard to manually deactive overlaying-mode On default: Automatic toggling of Overlaying-mode when pressing "ESC" (Ingame Menu)
+Press "Delete"-Key on your Keyboard to activate overlaying-mode<br>
+Press "Insert"-Key on your Keyboard to manually deactive overlaying-mode<br>
+On default: Automatic toggling of Overlaying-mode when pressing "ESC" (Ingame Menu)<br>

 # Bugs
 * Bad OCR in daylight